Here’s How Instacart Platform is Doing Grocery Businesses More Harm than Good

 Instacart has complete control over the customer data that it collects via the platform, which can be used to draw insights around customer purchase history and shopping behavior, and identify trends and patterns to better target marketing efforts.
-They can use this information not only to improve their services, but also to redirect shoppers to other retailers (read: competitors).
+They can use this information not only to improve their services but also to redirect shoppers to other retailers (read: competitors).

 In fact, Barclays Research Numerator suggests that 91% of the respondents used Instacart’s services more than once in the past 12 months.
 Not only does this indicate shoppers’ affinity towards the platform, but also the fact that Instacart has access to billions of data points from millions of users, comparable to the likes of Amazon, Walmart, and Kroger.
-These data points that are a source of rich insights on shopper behavior and preferences can be used by Instacart to retarget buyers and get them to spend more on the platform.
+These data points are a source of rich insights into shopper behavior and preferences that can be used by Instacart to retarget buyers and get them to spend more on the platform.

-For retailers, not having any access to data around shoppers’ purchase behavior on their online store equals losing out on all those valuable insights that they could have been leveraging to tailor their promotions and marketing efforts.
+For retailers, not having any access to data about shoppers’ purchase behavior on their online store equals losing out on all those valuable insights that they could have been leveraging to tailor their promotions and marketing efforts.
 They, thus, have to shoot in the dark when dedicatedly targeting eCommerce shoppers.
 Even for traditional retailers to reclaim a fraction of data points that are being gathered by Instacart will help them better inform their eCommerce decisions.

 5. Instacart promotes vendor lock-in and handcuffs retailers to their eCommerce roadmap